WickedJester89/justynK/DevilutionX-diablo.ini-advanced-configuration-guide.md

 ### Forces waiting for Vertical Sync.
 Prevents tearing effect when drawing a frame.
 1=enabled, 0=disabled;

-Vertical Sync=1
+`Vertical Sync=1`

-### Enables a better transparency mode for in game text menus and boxes.
+### Enables a better transparency mode.
+New blended transparency affects the transparency on walls, game text menus and boxes.
 If disabled will default to old checkerboard transparency.

 1=enabled, 0=disabled;